Holographic Schwinger Effect in Anisotropic Media: Introduction

 \section{Introduction}

-The pair production of electron and positron under a strong external electric field is known as Schwinger effect \cite{Schwinger:1951nm}.
-However, this phenomenon is not restricted to QED, but has a general properties of vacuum in the quantum field theory, which contains virtual particle.
-In the Schwinger effect, the production rate of particle-antiparticle pair was obtained by solving the Euler-Heisenberg Lagrangian and was extended to the case of weak-field later by Affleck-Alvarez-Manton \cite{Affleck:1981bma}
+It is known that the pair production of electron and positron under a strong external electric field is named as Schwinger effect\cite{Schwinger:1951nm}.
+This phenomenon shows a general feature of vacuum instability in the presence of the external field.
+A qualitative understanding of this phenomenon can be obtained by looking at the potential energy of the pair in the presence of an electric field $E$\cite{Sato:2013iua}

-where $m$ is the mass of particle, $e$ is the charge, and $E$ represents the the external electric-field.
-Then one can find that there exist a critical field at $e E_{c} = \left(4 \pi / e^{2}\right) m^{2}$.
-In fact, the potential energy of virtual particles can be the real particles is \cite{Sato:2013iua},

-where the first term is particle and anti-particle mass, the second term is the energy of the external electric field and the third one is the Coulomb potential of the particles.
-So, one can find that the the potential barrier decreases with the increasing electric field, and vanishes at critical electric field $E_{c}$, where the system is unstable.
+where $\alpha_{s} \simeq 1 / 137$ is the fine-structure constant and virtual pairs are separated by a distance x.
+The pair production is described as a tunneling process that creates a particle-antiparticle pair.
+From the above formula, one can find that the potential barrier decreases with the increase of electric field, and vanishes at a certain critical electric field $E_{c}$.
+It is instructive to mention that, comparing with the Schwinger case, one can find that there exists a critical field $e E_{c} = \left(4 \pi / e^{2}\right) m^{2}$ in the Affleck-Alvarez-Manton(AAM)\cite{Affleck:1981bma} case.
+The critical value does not satisfy the weak-field condition $e E \ll m^{2}$.

-However, this is not the whole story.
-One can also apply the Ads/CFT \cite{Maldacena:1997re,Witten:1998qj,Aharony:1999ti,Witten:1998zw} to study the Schwinger effect and the critical electric field, known as holographic Schwinger effect\cite{Gorsky:2001up,Semenoff:2011ng}.
-This method was formally proposed in Ref.\cite{Semenoff:2011ng}, and they study the particles produced in the N = 4 super-Yang Mills theory, which is dual to the D3 brane with a probe D3-brane placed at finite radial position in the bulk AdS space \cite{Wu:2015krf}.
-So, one can find that the mass of the particles is finite, which also can avoid particles production suppressed in this Schwinger effect.
-Then at large N and strong t'Hooft coupling limit, the production rate of particles with mass $m$ can be estimate as
+Anti-de Sitter/Conformal Field Theory correspondence\cite{Maldacena:1997re,Witten:1998qj,Aharony:1999ti,Witten:1998zw}provides a way to study the Schwinger effect at the strong coupling and there is no constraint for the values of external fields\cite{Gorsky:2001up,Semenoff:2011ng}.
+Then it is natural to consider the Schwinger effect in the holographic method.
+The holographic Schwinger effect was formally proposed in Ref.\cite{Semenoff:2011ng} and they studied the particles produced in the $\mathcal{N}$=4 super-Yang Mills theory which is dual to the N D3-brane with a probe D3-brane placed at a finite radial position in the bulk \cite{Wu:2015krf}.
+In the usual studies, the test particles are assumed to be a heavy quark limit.
+To avoid pair creation suppressed by the divergent mass, the location of the probe D3-brane is at a finite radial position rather than at the AdS boundary\cite{Semenoff:2011ng,Zhu:2019igg}.
+Following this idea, lots of works have been carried out to study the holographic Schwinger effect\cite{Sato:2013pxa,Zhang:2020noe,Zhang:2017egb,Cai:2016jgr,Sonner:2013mba,Ambjorn:2011wz,Zhang:2015bha,Ghoroku:2016kft,Zhang:2018oie,Dehghani:2015gtd,Sato:2013hyw,Sato:2013dwa,Kawai:2013xya,Kawai:2015mha}.